-Marios Constantinides is a senior research scientist at Nokia Bell Labs, Cambridge, UK, and a visiting researcher at the University of Cambridge.
-His research interests revolve around human-computer interaction (HCI), ubiquitous computing, software engineering, machine learning (ML), and data science.
-In particular, he works in the areas of user modeling, personalization, mobile- and wearable- sensing, and responsible AI, and his current research focuses on building human-centered AI technologies that augment people's interactions and communication, with a particular focus on the workplace.
+Marios Constantinides is a senior research scientist at Nokia Bell Labs, Cambridge, UK, a visiting researcher at the University of Cambridge, and a visiting lecturer at the University College London.
+His research interests revolve around human-computer interaction (HCI), ubiquitous computing, software engineering, machine learning (ML), data science, and responsible AI.
+In particular, he works in the area of human-centered AI, employing mobile- and wearable-sensing with the aim of building technologies that augment the ways people interact and communicate in a responsible way.

 He completed his PhD at University College London (UCL), UK in the intersection of HCI and ML, and holds a MSc in software systems engineering from the same University.
 During his PhD, he also worked at Telefonica Alpha (now Koa Health) in Barcelona, Spain on mobile-sensing and network data for mood prediction models.
 His research has been published in top-tier human-computer interaction venues, and his projects have been featured in internation media outlets such as the BBC, Economist, Times, and Fast Company.